PRESS RELEASE (for immediate publication)

-The appointments of 107 new Queen’s Counsel (also known as silk) are announced today.
-These appointments are made by Her Majesty The Queen on the advice of the Lord Chancellor, Michael Gove MP, following consideration by the independent Queen’s Counsel Selection Panel.
+The appointments of 113 new Queen’s Counsel (also known as silk) are announced today.
+These appointments are made by Her Majesty The Queen on the advice of the Lord Chancellor, Elizabeth Truss, following consideration by the independent Queen’s Counsel Selection Panel.

-Helen Pitcher, Chairman of the Selection Panel, said today:
+Helen Pitcher, the Chairman of the Selection Panel, who stands down from the Selection Panel after this competition said today:

-• 25 women applicants of the 48 who applied.
-Last year, 25 out of 43 female applicants were successful;
+• 31 women applicants of the 56 who applied.
+Last year, 25 of the 48 female applicants were successful;

-• Nine applicants who declared an ethnic origin other than white of the 32 who applied.
-Last year 10 such applicants out of 24 were appointed;
+• 16 applicants who declared an ethnic origin other than white of the 37 who applied.
+Last year, nine such applicants out of 32 were appointed;

-• Nine applicants aged over 50 were appointed, the same as last year.
-The youngest successful applicant is 34 years old and the oldest is 57;
+• 20 applicants aged over 50 were appointed, compared with 13 last year.
+The youngest successful applicant is 37 years old and the oldest is 65;

-• Three solicitor advocates of the nine who applied.
-In 2014-15 five solicitor advocates were appointed; and
+• Six solicitor advocates of the 13 who applied.
+In 2015-16, three solicitor advocates were appointed; and

-• One of the four applicants who declared a disability.
-In 2014-15 three applicants who declared
+• Two of the four applicants who declared a disability.
+In 2015-16, one applicant who declared a disability was appointed.

 Notes for Editors